joseph-rexrode/joseph-rexrode/README.md

 - 👋 Hi, I’m Joseph!
 - 👀 I’m interested in gaming, healthcare, and the hard sciences (former biochemistry major here 🤓)
-- 🌱 I’m currently learning Java and JavaScript after finishing my full stack bootcamp at Coding Dojo!
+- 🌱 I’m currently pursuing a Masters degree in Bioinformatics and Computational Biology from the University of Texas at Dallas!
 - 💞️ I'm always open to connect to collaborate on projects!
 - 📫 How to reach me: my LinkedIn is https://www.linkedin.com/in/joseph-rexrode/, or you can feel free to message me on here 😄